MitchTODO/Crypta/README.md

 **4.** Send Funds to the app

-  When launching for the first time, you will need to create a new password to generate a wallet.
+   When launching for the first time, you will be prompted to create a new password.
+The password will be used to generate a wallet.
 When completed you will be navigated to the `GroupsView`.

    *Note: You will need your password throughout the app to sign/send transactions.*